heythisisgordon/SyntheticErrandsScheduler-v3/readme.md

 ├── main.py                 # Main entry point of the application
 ├── run_tests.py            # Script to run all unit tests
 ├── constants.py            # Centralized constants for the project
+├── config.yaml             # Configuration file for the project
 │
 ├── models/                 # Data models
 │   ├── customer.py